How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 Solution:

-- Don’t let setbacks get you down.
-Don’t let missing a workout keep you from getting back on track.
-Everybody has days off.
-What matters is how promptly you return to your routine.
-Instead of trying to be perfect, focus on being consistent.
+• Don’t let missing a workout set you back.
+Everyone has days off.
+It’s important how fast you go back to your normal routine.
+Instead of being perfect, try to be consistent.

 7. Track Non-Scale Wins

-Solely relying on the scale may not reflect the complete progress you have made.
-You can keep track of your progress in more than just weight.
+If you just look at the scale, you may not see all the progress you’ve made.
+You can keep track of more than simply your weight.

 Solution:

-- Monitor your energy and mood.
-Even if you don’t lose weight quickly, exercise will boost your energy and mood.
-Record how you feel during and after workouts to remember how good it is for you.
+• Even if you don’t lose weight quickly, exercise will make you feel better and give you more energy.
+Write down how you feel before, during, and after your workouts to remember how they help you.

 8. Visualize Your Success

-- A Vision Board: Put together a vision board with pictures, words, and things that remind you of what you want to achieve, and put it somewhere you’ll see it every day.
-You can include images of nutritious meals, fitness objectives, or individuals who motivate you on your board.
+• Put a vision board with pictures, statements, and things that remind you of your objectives where you can see it every day.
+Put pictures of healthy food, fitness objectives, and things that make you want to work out on your board.

 9. Reward Yourself